usaid-cs/yesterday-i-learned/js-ecmascript.md

+- ES6 was the last big ECMAScript release.
+After that, they decided to make a new release every year, starting from the year 2016.

 ## `for`

 - [`for a in b`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loops over indexes in an array, or keys in an object.
 Anyway Mozilla says [there's no point in using `for...in` apart from debugging purposes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in#Why_Use_for...in); use `[].forEach` or `for...of` instead.